 Is an engagement session included in your wedding packages?

-Engagement sessions can be included in wedding packages or billed as a separate event.
-Amelia Marie Photography offers free engagement sessions with standard and premium wedding packages because I strongly believe it’s important to a) get to know my brides and grooms b) have the opportunity to work together, get comfortable, and have some fun in front of the camera prior to the wedding day, and c) take gorgeous photos that can be used as as ‘Save the Date’s!
+Amelia Marie Photography offers complimentary engagement sessions with 8+ hour wedding packages because I strongly believe it’s important to a) get to know my couples ahead of time b) have the opportunity to work together, get comfortable, and have some fun in front of the camera prior to the wedding day, and c) take gorgeous photos that can be used as as ‘Save the Date’s!

 What does a standard contract look like?